 Protecting Research and IP in Microsoft Applications

 archTIS can provide the same level of granular ABAC-based control for Microsoft applications with NC Protect.
-It offers advanced information protection across M365 apps including SharePoint (Online and on-premises), Teams, Exchange and OneDrive, enabling simple and dynamic enforcement of rules (using such attributes as organisation, device, location, sensitivity or by keyword and other metadata tags) of data.
+It offers advanced information protection across M365 apps, including SharePoint (Online and on-premises), Office, Exchange and OneDrive, enabling simple and dynamic enforcement of rules (using such attributes as organisation, device, location, sensitivity or by keyword and other metadata tags) of data.
 NC Protect enables simple policy-based access, usage and sharing controls and compliance enforcement for sensitive information, even in an online and cross-jurisdictional scenario like this.

 If you are looking for a solution that will assist you in sharing and protecting research and IP, then reach out to the team at archTIS.